memoria-io/active/README.md

 ### Core module

-Core module has basic set of utilities and standard interfaces for virtual thread based streams and event repos:
+* Has basic set of utilities and standard interfaces for virtual thread based streams and event repos:

 ### `web` module